AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

    - Read requests.
    - Public call requests.

-2. For the newly added note hashes from app circuits' public inputs, this circuit also checks that each is associated with a nullifier counter, provided as a hint via the private inputs.
+2. For the newly added note hashes from private function circuits' public inputs, this circuit also checks that each is associated with a nullifier counter, provided as a hint via the private inputs.
 The nullifier counter can be:

    - Zero: if the note is not nullified in the same transaction.
    - Greater than zero: if the note is nullified in the same transaction.